GOP Bills Remove Some of the Tax Code's Complexities

 The Senate plan retains the medical-expense and student-loan interest deductions.
 Comparable analyses of that proposal aren't available yet.

-Some of the House bill's touted simplifications don't add up to much.
+Some of the House bill's promised simplifications don't add up to much.

 In other cases, Republican plans add new complexity.
 They retain today's tax brackets for capital gains and dividends while changing ordinary income brackets, so anyone with investment income has two different rate structures.
 They would add new rules for pass-through businesses such as partnerships and S corporations.
 For top-bracket households, the House creates a "bubble rate" that claws back the benefits of the bottom bracket.